 Meet the Gales Girls - PDXOS' Biggest Supporters

 The name Kimberly Gales is an important one in Portland Open Studios history.
-As one of the first board members of our 21-year-old organization, she helped establish the yearly open studios tour.
+As one of the first board members of our organization, started in 1998, she helped establish the yearly open studios tour.

 Her untimely death of a stroke in 2005 – at age 56 – rocked her friends and family – and the PDXOS Board.
 In her honor, every year since the board has awarded a scholarship to an emerging young adult artist.